-This is one of two articles that appeared in the 28 October 1871 issue of Harper’s Weekly, one of the finest and most popular illustrated magazines of the time.
+These are the two articles that appeared in the October 28, 1871 issue of Harper’s Weekly, one of the finest and most popular illustrated magazines of the time.
 Although mostly accurate, there are two things that must be commented on.
 First, the article stressed “gale-like winds” that carried burning lumber to other buildings.
 The winds in actuality never exceeded thirty miles per hour and was not capable to carry heavy planks into the air.
 These gusts were actually “convection whirls”, or masses of super heated air rising from the flames and given a whirling motion by brushing against the cooler air surrounding them.
 These whirls were commonly known as “fire devils.”

 Second, the suggestion that there were a number of people shot or hanged for looting or setting new fires, was greatly exaggerated.
 None of these actually took place and was just a rumor that spread throughout the city and reached the press.